 "It is the responsibility of the registrant to ensure they have obtained the requisite consent prior to registering a domain name that contains a word or phrase listed in Schedule A."

-So what's in Schedule A?
+So what is listed in Schedule A?

 Among the words and phrases: